scoconno/scoconno.github.io/Teaching/Mind/Consciousness/index.md

 Two problems:

 1. What is consciousness?
 What are its features?
 How best can they be described?
-2. How does the consciousness come to exist?
+2. How does consciousness come to exist?
 If from the brain, how so?

 > But what consciousness is, we know not; and how it is that anything so remarkable as a state of consciousness comes about as the result of irritating nervous tissue, is just as unaccountable as the appearance of the Djin when Aladdin rubbed his lamp in the story, or as any other ultimate fact of nature (Huxley).